Love Nico started as a handbag.

 A clothing rep for the CBGB line spotted the logo.
 Her dog’s name was Nico.
 She squinted at the tiny images on the website and thought “gee, there might be something there…”.
 The rep, Carol Sadick, met with Corinne at the Joey Ramone Birthday Bash, and from there, the rest is history.

 Working together they brought out the true grit of Love Nico’s designs, and soon the company was selling to chains and boutiques worldwide.
 The list included Hot Topic, Urban Outfitters, Canal Jean Co., Yellow Rat Bastard, Metropark, and of course, Trash n Vaudeville.

-By 2010 the industry was going through massive changes and overhaul, and Love Nico closed down.
 It was resurrected again by the designer in 2014 with a focus on internet sales.